SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 # De-scoped Items (Future Release)

+- Fix Parameter Name pop-up when loading/saving in the Automation Editor.
+Explore displaying a menu instead of a pop-up.
 - Automation for Audio Clips
 - Key Frames + Parameter value for each frame
 - Automation Shapes